 You could relax.
 You could spend time with family.
 You could travel the world for a year.
 You could run for office.
-You could start a foundation. [link to blog 22] You could do any number of things after selling.
-This question matters because it affects your need and urgency to sell, as well as how quickly you want to exit the business after the sale – what the previous item was about.
+You could start a foundation.
+You could do any number of things after selling.
+This question matters because it affects your need and urgency to sell and how quickly you want to exit the business after the sale – what the previous item was about.

 14. Can I List My Must-haves – My Deal Killers and Deal Makers?

 Negotiation is all about knowing where the hard lines and the soft lines are.
 You never open negotiations with your hard-line proposal.
 Before starting this process, and also as you dive deeper with the help of your team of specialists who will probably ask a lot more questions that didn’t occur to you, you need to be clear about which items are non-negotiable.
 Otherwise, you’ll reach the end and realize you’re not getting the deal you really wanted.
 That’s one of the primary reasons deals fall apart at the last minute.